-Casa Amatller built by Joseph Puig i Cadafalsch, is a monument of national interest and form, together with Casa Batlo and Casa Lleo Morera the popular Illa de la Discordia (Block of Discord).
+Casa Amatller built by Joseph Puig I Cadafalsch, is a monument of national interest and form, together with Casa Batllo and Casa Lleo Morera the popular Illa de la Discordia (Block of Discord).
 Built in Catalan Gothic style reminiscent of the Netherlands.

-Casa Llleo Morera (No. 35) built by Lluis Domènech i Muntaner is considered one of the best works of modernist architecture.
-To decorate the building, it required more than 40 sculptors and craftsmen.
+Casa Lleó Morera (No. 35) built by Lluis Domènech I Muntaner is considered one of the best works of modernist architecture.
+To decorate the building, required more than 40 sculptors and craftsmen.

 Casa Fuster (No. 132) is one of the last architectural works carried out in the city in the modernist style, with neo-Gothic elements.